isc-projects/stork/doc/troubleshooting.rst

 --------------

+:Issue:       The cert PEM file is not loaded.
-:Issue:       The agent fails to start and prints ``open /var/lib/stork-agent/certs/cert.pem: no such file or directory
+:Description: The agent fails to start and prints ``open /var/lib/stork-agent/certs/cert.pem: no such file or directory
               could not load cert PEM file: /var/lib/stork-agent/certs/cert.pem`` error message.
 :Solution:    Re-register the agent to regenerate the certificates.
 You can use the ``stork-agent register`` command.

 --------------

+:Issue:       The connection problem to the DHCP daemon(s).
-:Issue:       The agent prints the message ``problem with connecting to dhcp daemon: unable to forward command to
+:Description: The agent prints the message ``problem with connecting to dhcp daemon: unable to forward command to
               the dhcp6 service: No such file or directory.
 The server is likely to be offline``.
 :Solution:    Try to start the Kea service: ``systemctl start kea-dhcp4 kea-dhcp6``
 :Explanation: The ``kea-dhcp4.service`` or ``kea-dhcp6.serive`` (depending on the service type in the message) is not running.